voxbone/voxsms-client-node/README.md

 In order to be able to receive incoming messages and delivery reports  while testing you will have to use a tunnelling service.

 An exmaple is [ngrok](https://ngrok.com/).
 Once you've got your ngrok public URL set up, add it to your configured callback URL in the portal.

+This library uses the command ./ngrok http 8080

 ## Docs

 Available functions: